alanhoff/node-bolty/readme.md

 ### Custom encoders and decoders

 You can create custom encoders and decoders to serialize and deserialize your objects.
-In this exame we will create a custom plugin to encode and decode ObjectIDs from MongoDB.
+In this example we will create a custom plugin to encode and decode ObjectIDs from MongoDB.

 ```javascript